An informative look at the performance of these QLED 4K HDR TVs

 The Q90R also produced a better three-dimensional image bringing a more life-like appearance to the picture quality.

 The Q90R delivered a more refined picture image, with a lot more detail and clarity; the image was also much smoother without losing any fine detail and texture of objects that were being displayed on the screen.

-Contrast range on the Q90R was some of the best I’ve ever seen, and I was very impressed at how well it revealed this range – from amazing dynamic peak white highlights (without clipping) and deeply saturated blacks that were not crushed, in addition to very good shadow detail; this type of performance truly brought 4K HDR images to life and were some of the best I’ve seen to date.
+The contrast range on the Q90R was some of the best I’ve ever seen, and I was very impressed at how well it revealed this range – from amazing dynamic peak white highlights (without clipping) and deeply saturated blacks that were not crushed, in addition to very good shadow detail; this type of performance truly brought 4K HDR images to life and was some of the best I’ve seen to date.

 Black screen uniformity was very good on both TVs, and I did not detect any clouding or backlight leakage.